 Missionaries to England

-Gregory sent Augustine and missionaries to England.
+In 597 AD, Gregory sent Augustine and monk missionaries to Kent in England.
 The story is that he was so impressed by the blond beauty of Anglo-Saxon slaves he saw for sale in the Roman forum that he had them liberated so they could be trained as missionary monks.
 Hence the famous saying: non Angli, sed angeli.
+(Not Angles but Angels)

 Keenly interested in the liturgy, Gregory composed presidential prayers (the Gregorian Sacramentary) and oversaw musical development (Gregorian chant).
 He also wrote extensively: his Dialogues record the life of St Benedict and in his Moralia in Job he gives a literal, allegorical and moral exposition of the text of the Book of Job to promote Christian ethical teaching.

-Gregory was probably the most influential pope of the first millennium.
 Only two other popes, both saints, are called “the Great” – Leo I (440-461) and Nicholas I (858-867).
-Gregory saw himself as the leader of a Christian society, “God’s consul”, as the epitaph on his tombstone says.
+Gregory saw himself as the leader of a Christian society, “God’s consul“, as the epitaph on his tombstone says.
 But he was also the one who first applied to himself as pope the title borrowed from St Augustine, “the servant of the servants of God”.
 He died in 6034 AD